harness/developer-hub/docs/continuous-integration/use-ci/set-up-test-intelligence/configure-run-tests-step-settings.md

 ## Container Registry and Image

-The **Container Registry** is a Harness container registry connector for the image that you want Harness to run build commands on, such as DockerHub.
+The **Container Registry** is a Harness container registry connector for the image that you want Harness to run build commands on, such as Docker Hub.

 The **Image** is the FQN (fully-qualified name) or artifact name of the Docker image to use when this step runs commands, for example `us.gcr.io/playground-123/quickstart-image`.
 The image name should include the tag.
 If you don't include a tag, Harness uses the `latest` tag.